Recently my client Jennifer called me. “I did it!” she exclaimed over the phone. “I bought the vacation home that I visualized.”

 It’s no surprise that visualizing goals is far more effective than simply writing them down.

 Jennifer agreed to try it, and early last year she created a collage for herself.
-Still unconvinced of its power, she put it aside until last month, when she decided to update it for 2008.
+Still unconvinced of its power, she put it aside until last month, when she decided to update it for this year.
 That’s when she was shocked to see a picture she had included in the collage.
 It was a home in a valley surrounded by snow-covered mountains that was nearly identical to the vacation home she had just purchased.

 Though she had forgotten about the picture in her collage, apparently it was the clarity of that visualization that made her fall in love with the vacation home she purchased as soon as she saw it.